 Besides these, there’s also the magic level as well.
 This magic level is what allows you to wind the watch both clockwise and counterclockwise.

-To reduce friction at the constantly moving parts, these Seiko watches come with 21 jewels for each of the 21 contact points in these watches.
+To reduce friction between the constantly moving parts, these Seiko watches come with 21 jewels for each of the 21 contact points in these watches.
 With this, the durability as well as the accuracy of your watch is preserved.

 Now, expectedly, these two movements, although automatic, are somewhat different and we shall be comparing them shortly.
 You might be surprised, though, that the movement of the SKX line is not so far behind that of the Seiko Turtle.